 If you want more than a quick snapshot, this section gives you the broader landscape.

-While we highlighted the top-ranked firms in detail above, California’s web design ecosystem is vast, diverse, and highly competitive.
+We highlighted the top-ranked web design firms in California in detail.
+However, California’s web design ecosystem is vast, diverse, and highly competitive.
 From boutique UX studios in Los Angeles to enterprise-focused engineering teams in San Francisco, the state hosts agencies built for nearly every business model and growth stage.

 This expanded deep dive gives you a wider lens.